srcwr/maps-cstrike-more/README.md

 ## WHAT IS WHAT
 - `entities`
 	- Extracted entity lump files from each map.
-You won't have this unless you use `dumper.py` yourself or have extracted all of the files from `entitiesgz`
+You won't have this unless you use `dumper.py` yourself or have extracted all of the files from `entitiesgz`.
+		- You can run `python sync_entities.py` to prepare this directory.
+It'll end up being around 6GB.
 - `entitiesgz`
 	- Compressed (.gz) entity lump files for each map
 - `filelist`